wilkens/british-fiction-geo-gender/cleaning/README.md

 In other words, create a comma-separated file named london.csv, and include everything in the file where the address is London and published in the last half of the 19th Century and has an author value.

 Each of the resulting files are small enough to be imported into a spreadsheet, but instead, open them up in OpenRefine.
-Use OpenRefine's
+There are plenty of OpenRefine tutorials on the Web, but here is the tiniest of instructions:

+   1. Launch OpenRefine
+   2. Create a new project
+   3. Select one of the comma-separated value files
+   4. Accept the default importing options
+   5. Create text facets based on author names
+   6. Cluster the results to normalize the results
+   7. Clear the facets
+   8. Convert numeric columns to... numeric values (not string)
+   9. Create number facets based on years, occurrences, etc.

+Through this process you will both normalize your data, become familiar with it, and ultimately create a small, manageable data set for further study.

 ## Links